Author: Sarah Sell, MA, BCBA

 Four years ago, I began working with children with developmental disabilities.
 The kids helped me understand and accept myself better.
 I started to wonder if I could be autistic.

-Initially, fear held me back—I feared that talking to a psychiatrist would lead to more dismissal.
+Fear held me back—I feared that talking to a psychiatrist would lead to more dismissal.
 I frequently scheduled, rescheduled, and canceled appointments, oscillating between certainty and doubt that my challenges were worth addressing.

-During a routine check up, a new physician was reviewing my medical history.
-She asked me if my history of anxiety had been fully addressed.
 She was the first doctor that had ever cared to talk to me about my medical history instead of just reading the charts.
-I told the doctor, “I don’t think that my anxiety is just anxiety.”
-Without further questions, she provided a psychiatric referral.
+So I decided to tell the doctor honestly, “I don’t think I have just anxiety.”

-If I chose to never tell anyone about the news, no one would be the wiser.
-But I had already spent most of my life trying to stretch myself to fit into a box that felt impossible to fill.
-Instead, I began a journey of embracing my neurodivergence, advocating for acceptance as I am, and learning from the greater neurodivergent community.
+If I chose to never tell anyone and hide it away, no one would be the wiser.
+But until that point, I spent my life trying to stretch myself to fit into a box that felt impossible to fill.

-As I started sharing my diagnosis with close friends and colleagues, many opened up with questions regarding their neurotypes.
-A common question that stemmed was, “What’s the point of getting assessed as an adult?”
+As I started sharing my diagnosis with close friends and colleagues, many opened up with questions regarding their neurotype.

 For me personally, a diagnosis provided a single answer to many questions I have asked about myself.
 But that is just what my path was, and everyone’s path is unique.

 To anyone contemplating the value of an assessment or diagnosis, I want to emphasize that your feelings and struggles are valid.
-Regardless of your path—whether you pursue a diagnosis or not—know that you deserve support and acceptance as you are.